DreamEcho100/lognmaze/data/articles/postgresql_jsonb.md

 )
 ```

 Returns target with the section designated by path replaced by new_value, or with new_value added if create_missing is true (default is true) and the item designated by path does not exist.
-As with the path oriented operators, negative integers appear in path count from the end of JSON arrays.
+As with the path oriented operators, negative integers appear in path counter from the end of JSON arrays.

 <!-- - **target**:
   -- here would be somthing like **"extra"** column.